Template (C++): Function templates

-This function template can be instantiated with any copy-constructible type for which the expression y > x is valid.
-For user-defined types, this implies that the greater-than operator (>) must be overloaded in the type.
+This function template can be instantiated with any copy-constructible type for which the expression y < x is valid.
+For user-defined types, this implies that the less-than operator (<) must be overloaded in the type.

+Abbreviated function templates

+Since C++20, using auto or concept auto in any of the parameters of a function declaration, that declaration becomes an abbreviated function template declaration.
+Such a declaration declares a function template and one invented template parameter for each placeholder is appended to the template parameter list: